25 Gifts for Film Photographers on Any Budget.

-And don’t get us wrong, nobody’s saying that these need to be gifts for someone else.
-Take a peek and if you see anything you like…treat yo self.
+P.S.
+Nobody’s saying that these gifts need to be for someone else….treat yo self.
 You deserve it.

 Gifts Under $25

 If you’re looking for a stocking stuffer or a small gift for a film photographer, we’ve got a handful of great options all ringing in under $25.
-Who said you need to break the bank to find a great gift?
+No need to break the bank to find something they’ll like.

 Shutter Release Cable